ADHD & Women

 Strengths-based approach – Identify and leverage your unique skills and creativity.

-Life transition support – Guidance through pregnancy, parenting, career changes, perimenopause, and other shifts.
+Life transition support – Guidance through pregnancy, parenting, career changes, and other shifts.

 Through ADHD counselling for women, you’ll gain not only practical tools but also the understanding and support needed to embrace self-compassion.
 Our approach helps women with ADHD recognize their strengths, manage ADHD symptoms in women, and build confidence in daily life.